Identification

 What is the physical form of Interfine 691 Part B?

-Interfine 691 Part B is a liquid. with colorless. color.
+Interfine 691 Part B is a liquid appearing as liquid. colorless. with colorless color.
+It has solvent odor.

 What is Interfine 691 Part B used for?